chigh/squid_cafe/blocked-instances/README.md

 This is a list of Mastodon/GNU Social instances blocked by [squid.cafe](https://squid.cafe).
 If you think an instance has been unfairly blocked, please open an issue and/or a pull request.

-The purpose of this is to be transparent and to collaborate with other admins on identifying those instances that violate the commonly-accepted Code of Conduct in the Mastodon community based on [the example set by mastodon.social](https://mastodon.social/about/more), or those that tend to contain bad actors who do, and who boost unwanted content into other instances.
+The purpose of this is to be transparent and identify those silenced instances

 Blocked instances
 -------